Michaelpalacce/SimpleSecrets/README.md

 - [ ] Tests
 - [ ] Authentication
 - [ ] Multiple Users
+- [ ] Docker images with other database dependencies

 ## How does it work?
 1. SimpleSecrets gets installed as a K8S operator in simplesecrets namespace.